ucam-department-of-psychiatry/crate/docs/source/linkage/fuzzy_id_match.rst

-You will need to download a CSV file of postcode geography from UK Census/ONS data from e.g. https://geoportal.statistics.gov.uk/search?q=PRD_ONSPD%20NOV_2024 and place it in the ``files`` directory under the top level directory of the CRATE installation.
+You will need to download a CSV file of postcode geography from UK Census/ONS data from e.g. https://geoportal.statistics.gov.uk/search?q=PRD_ONSPD%20NOV_2024 and place it somewhere accessible to CRATE.
+If you are running CRATE under Docker this needs to be under the ``files`` directory, which is under the top level directory of the CRATE installation.

 Example